cade-vs/vstring/README.md

     re.comp( "^[a-z]+[0-9]*" ); // reuse/recompile new regexp in the same obj
     re.study(); // takes extra time to speed multiple matchings with m()

-# W-CLASSES
+# W-CLASSES AND wchar_t* FUNCTIONS

-All WVString, WArray, WTrie classes behave the same way as V-ones.
+All WString, WArray, WTrie classes and functions behave the same way as V-ones.
 The only difference is that they hold wider-data (wchar_t) and keys.

 Conversions between the two are implicit: